ronanchilvers/solo-swade/Game/Scenes/01 - The Beginning.md

 > **Random Event:** None

 > [!info] Sandstorm
-> While Rakim rests, some miles to the north, a wind begins to pick up.
+> While Rakim rests, many miles to the north, a wind begins to pick up.
 Soon the wind has become a gale and the sands of the [[Amber Dunes]] begin to shift and move.
-The storm rises, torrents of wind blown sand billowing upwards to form a moving wall.
+The storm rises, torrents of windblown sand billowing upwards to form a moving wall.
 The massive sandstorm tears southwards across the desert plains.

 > [!roll] Test - Does Rakim wake up before the storm arrives in earnest?
 > **Result:** Notice - 3